insasec/nerves-notes/nerves_data_partition.md

 :ok
 ```

 If you plugin the card into a PC you are also able to read/write on this partition.
-The biggest limitation is sup
+The biggest limitation is support for the `f2fs` filesystem though.
+AFAIK `f2fs

 udos@tuxbook:~$ cd /media/udos/553921f6-9b97-4e0e-a08f-4b4ebb7f70e2/
 udos@tuxbook:/media/udos/553921f6-9b97-4e0e-a08f-4b4ebb7f70e2$ ls